capaldo/cernAHK/README.md

 * **02/12/19:** Added more code snippets and macros.
 * **04/16/19:** Working to update the scripts to function with the recent changes.

+# TODO
+- [ ] update the readme
+- [ ] make all text snippets universal, making the hotstrings and hotkey universal

 # Warnings
 All scripts do not venture into the orders section of the chart but, as always, **use at your own risk** and make sure to test all commands on a test patient.
 It is generally recommended to keep an eye on all processes.